PawseySC/singularity-containers/_episodes/44-setup-singularity.md

 **Note**: at the time of writing, executing containers from the `$HOME` of the Vagrant VM will cause errors.
 Avoid that.

-You're now into a Linux VM inside your macOS or Windows... you can just use the Linux script above to install singularity.
+You're now into a Linux VM inside your macOS or Windows... you can just use the Linux script above, [install-singularity.sh]({{ page.root }}/files/install-singularity.sh), to install singularity.

 When you are done using the VM, `exit` from it, and then back from the host shell shut it down using `vagrant halt`.
 This is to save hardware resources in your machine.
 When you need to use the VM again, you can just go back in the launch directory and reboot it with `vagrant up` (this time the startup will be faster).